quantumlib/Cirq/docs/tutorial.md

 set of the Google xmon architecture.
-However, for convenience, the simulator attempts to automatically convert unknown operations into XmonGates (as long as the operation specifies a matrix or decomposition).
-This can in principle simulate any circuit that has gates that implement one and two qubit `KnownMatrix` gates.
-Future release will expand these simulators.
+However, for convenience, the simulator attempts to automatically convert unknown operations into XmonGates (as long as the operation specifies a matrix or a decomposition into XmonGates).
+This can in principle allows us to simulate any circuit that has gates that implement one and two qubit  `KnownMatrix` gates.
+Future releases of Cirq will expand these simulators.

 Because the simulator is tied to the xmon gate set, the simulator lives, in contrast to core Cirq, in the `cirq.google` module.